-Kenya on High Alert Amid Strife in Neighbour Countries
+Kenya On High Alert Amid Strife in Neighbour Countries

 The coup has seen civilians hold protests in several cities, including the capital Khartoum.

-Other neighboring countries that are in conflict are Somalia and parts of Mozambique among others.
+Other neighbouring countries that are in conflict are Somalia and parts of Mozambique among others.